EBolle/Data-Pipelines-with-Airflow/README.md

 ## The challenge

 For this project 2 S3 buckets with .json files need to be staged in Redshift.
-These 2 staging tables are the building blocks for 4 dimension and 1 fact table.
+These 2 staging tables are the building blocks for 4 dimension tables and 1 fact table.
+The complete process is handled with 2 dags:

-To handle this data warehouse ETL pipeline 2 DAGS were written:

 - s3_to_redshift_create_tables.py
 - s3_to_redshift_insert_tables.py